Victoria Falls Southern Province, Zambia Travel Guide

 Beyond the awe-inspiring falls, the adjacent terrain a wealth of natural beauty and wildlife.

-This park safeguards the falls and the rainforest sustained by its spray.
+This preserve protects the falls and the rainforest sustained by its spray.
 It numerous walking paths and scenic spots.

-Contains the Zambian side of the falls and a wildlife section where you can spot animals like giraffes, zebras, and white rhinos.
+Contains the Zambian side of the falls and a wildlife section where it's possible to spot animals like giraffes, zebras, plus white rhinos.

-Located upstream from Mosi-oa-tunya town, this park game drives and river safaris along the Zambezi.
+Located upstream from Victoria Falls town, this park game drives and river safaris along the Zambezi.

 Mosi-oa-Tunya (Zambia) for white rhino.
 Zambezi (Zimbabwe) good general game viewing.
 Full or half-day options exist.